nomiddleman/nomiddleman-woocommerce/README.txt

 3. Customer Thank-You Page

 == Changelog ==

+= 2.2.2 =
+* MPK Validation is more strict
+* Added example addresses to settings page to confirm you have control of Privacy Mode addresses

 = 2.2.1 =
 * Improved the way we handle enabling/disabling of Woocommerce gateway